kevinhenryburke/scalegitbook/getting-started/AbstractedMethod.md

 ```

+{% hint style="info" %}
+In effect we are replacing a method in a class, with potentially other methods in that class, with a class that has just one public method within it, and always with the same name.
+So in defining our method we just reference a class name that satisfies an interface rather than the name of a method itself.

+Also notice that *dispatch* has 2 parameters, we'll discuss the first parameter shortly.
+And also that the inputData to the method is encapsulated in one parameter as mentioned above.
+{% endhint %}

 ### 3. Create some configuration to hold the details of our choices above,

-Namely the IO and the implementing class.
+Namely config to hold the Input and Output Definitions and the implementing class.

 Go to Custom Metadata Types from the Setup menu and create a new custom metadata record for the type *Invocation*.

 Enter values:
-Label: ExampleAbstractedMethod
+* Label: ExampleAbstractedMethod
-Input Definition: String
+* Input Definition: String
-Output Definition: String
+* Output Definition: String
-Explicit Implementation: ExampleAbstractedMethod
+* Explicit Implementation: ExampleAbstractedMethod

-You'll see many other configuration options which we will cover later but this is the simplest scenario.
+You'll see many other configuration options on the Invocation Custom Metadata Type which we will cover later but these values are enough to get us started in the simplest scenario.